-These are valid questions when starting a homeschooling journey (or evening thinking of switching from public school to homeschool) and trying to decipher the homeschool vs public school facts.
+These are valid questions when starting a homeschooling journey (or evening thinking of switching from public school to homeschool) and trying to decipher the homeschool vs public school facts and why is homeschool better.

-So, maybe you’re at a crossroads and you’re trying to decide should your kid go to school or be homeschooled?
+Maybe you’re at a crossroads and you’re trying to decide should your kid go to school (even charter schools or private schooling) or be homeschooled?

 Let’s take a look and give you a better public school vs. homeschooling perspective to help you better research facts and make a more informed decision on education.